euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 This kind of cycle cannot be cleared by Java-GC as the ``GlobalRef`` prevents it.
-Native reference cycle search like known from CPython could not resolve the cycle either, as it cannot be traced through Java-side.
+Native reference cycle search like known from CPython could not resolve the cycle either, because it cannot be traced through Java-side.
 For debugging purposes we actually added a traverseproc-mechanism to Jython that would allow to trace references through Java-side, but to clear such a cycle in general just tracing Java-side references is not sufficient; Java-side reference counting would be required.
 This